hashicorp/vault/website/source/docs/configuration/storage/swift.html.md

 ## `swift` Parameters

 - `auth_url` `(string: <required>)` – Specifies the OpenStack authentication
   endpoint.
-Currently only v1.0 authentication endpoints are supported.
 This can also be provided via the environment variable `OS_AUTH_URL`.

 - `container` `(string: <required>)` – Specifies the name of the Swift container.
 This can also be provided via the environment variable